Pacific islands are open to international tourism

 Domestic air travel from Hawaii

-Most domestic routes in Hawaii are operated by local airlines.
+Most domestic routes in Polynesia are operated by local airlines.
 When traveling to popular tourist destinations such as Honolulu, Maui, Kauai, Kailua-Kona, and Molokai from Honolulu Airport, Maui Kahului Airport, Kona Airport, Lihue Airport, you’ll be flying with one of these domestic air transport companies: Hawaiian Airlines, Asia Pacific Airlines, Mokulele Airlines, Transair.
 In most cases, it is the best (the fastest, the most convenient, and the cheapest) way to travel around the country.

 If you plan to fly domestically from Hawaii check the latest prices here, then book your flight ticket online.